 We make the lodge our central point for birding several diverse locations in some of the richest areas in Costa Rica.
 During our stay, we visit La Selva, a wonderful tract of wet lowland rainforest where some 400 species of birds have been reported.
 We’ll see a fine array of neotropical fauna—tinamous, motmots, puffbirds, cotingas, trogons, toucans, chachalacas, maybe ant-followers at an ant swarm or a Great Curassow walking stealthily on the forest floor, lots of tanagers, as well as monkeys and who knows what else!
 We will also keep and eye and ear out for the endangered Great Green Macaw.
 Both its size and brilliant plumage make it a very impressive bird.
 Night at La Quinta Sarapiquí Lodge.

 After a final morning of birding, we head north toward the Caño Negro Wildlife Refuge near Costa Rica’s northern border.
 We will make a few opportunistic stops along the way before arriving at our hotel.
 The wetlands of this area provide refuge for large numbers of a multitude of species during the dry season and the wetlands have been recognized for their international importance.
-Night at Caño Negro Natural Lodge.
+Night in Caño Negro.

 Our highlight today will be a morning boat tour on the river and wetlands of this area.
 We can expect to see an abundance of waterbirds, including Black-bellied Whistling-Ducks, several herons and egrets, up to five species of Kingfishers, and the massive Jabiru stork.
 We will also search for several other specialties of this area, including Black-collared Hawk, Nicaraguan Grackle, and Lesser Yellow-headed Vulture.
 After this delightful experience, we make our way to our home for the next three days on the slopes of the Arenal Volcano.
 Night at Arenal Observatory Lodge.